renuo/renuo-cms-client/README.md

 This will test the app with PhantomJS:

 ```
-grunt test
+gulp test
 ```

-To lint your code run:
+To test the code in additional browsers (Chrome and Firefox):

 ```
-grunt lint
+MULTIPLE_BROWSERS=1 gulp test
 ```

+## Renuo CMS API

+See https://git.renuo.ch/renuo/renuo-cms-api (TODO: open source on GH).

 ## Contact

-For more information on the renuo-cms-client please check out [https://github.com/renuo/renuo-cms-client](https://github.com/renuo/renuo-cms-client) or contact [Renuo GmbH](info@renuo.ch).
+For more information on the renuo-cms-client, please check out [https://github.com/renuo/renuo-cms-client](https://github.com/renuo/renuo-cms-client) or contact [Renuo GmbH](info@renuo.ch).